 I then used a pocket hole system (Kreg Jig) to create two pocket holes for each join.

-Whilst clamping the pieces together is inserted and tightened the screws using my impact driver.
-I was careful not to over tighten the joins as this can split the wood.
+Whilst clamping the pieces together, insert and tighten the screws using my impact driver.
+I was careful not to over-tighten the joints as this can split the wood.
 It’s best to use hardwood screws (coarse thread) for this job.

-I slowly works my way through each leg. it’s a good idea to apply some exterior wood glue to each join before securing the screws.
+I slowly work my way through each leg.
+It’s a good idea to apply some exterior wood glue to each join before securing the screws.

 The sofa leg